Safe Ice Thickness for Ice Fishing

 Never Let Your Guard Down

 Keep in mind that just because part of the lake has a safe ice thickness, does not mean it all does.
 Springs, current, or weed growth can change the ice thickness drastically.
 The condition of the ice can deteriorate in an extremely short period of time so make sure to pay attention when walking or driving a UTV.
 You need to stop often to check the ice thickness with a spud bar.
+You should also make sure that everyone on the ice knows what to do in case you fall through the ice.
 Never assume the ice thickness is safe for ice fishing – ALWAYS VERIFY.
 As always, contact your DNR for more information about the ice conditions near you.